 Transport around the country is also affordable and comprehensive and even small villages usually have a functioning bus line, even if it only runs a few times a day.
 There is also a well-developed rail network and quick, reliable trains run between all major cities, as well as between Warsaw and other European capitals.

 - CON: Underdeveloped road infrastructure and expensive petrol

-Compared to the United States or even other Western European countries, it can be expensive to maintain a car, especially as petrol can be pricey.
+Compared to the United States or even other Western European countries, it can be expensive to maintain a car in Poland, and petrol is pricey.

 Are you an expat living in Poland?